NidhitheCoder/reactDeveloper-2020/readme.md

 ### React

-- React libraby helps to manipulate the Dom efficiently.
+- React library helps to manipulate the DOM efficiently.
 - Asyncronous will happen sometime in the future.Async will wait for complete the task.
 - Props as a parameter in constructor helps to use parameter in state. you canuse this.props inside of a constructor.